 Private sector housing enforcement

-The Private Sector Housing and Environmental Health team work under a wide range of legislation.
+The Private Sector Housing and Environmental Health team works under a wide range of legislation.
 The council protects tenants from risks posed by unsafe or substandard housing conditions through inspections, advice and enforcement in instances where a landlord does not cooperate or is in clear breach of their duties.
 This is designed to ensure that housing meets the required standards which is a priority under the Housing, Homelessness and Rough Sleeping Strategy.

-- West Suffolk Council Civil Penalty Policy 2025
+- West Suffolk Council Civil Penalty Policy 2025 - any existing offences or breaches will be considered in line with the previous policy

 - West Suffolk Council Statement of Principles for Smoke and Carbon Monoxide Regulations Penalty Determination